abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ *none* - this is a config file option only

+> [!NOTE]
-_**Additional Usage Notes:**_ This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
+> This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
 After changing this option, you will be required to perform a resync.

+> [!CAUTION]
+> This option is *not* backwards compatible with any v2.4.x application version.
+If you are enabling this option on *any* system running v2.5.x application version, all your application versions being used *everywhere* must be v2.5.x codebase.

 ### sync_dir
 _**Description:**_ This configuration option determines the location on your local filesystem where your data from Microsoft OneDrive will be saved.